Claude Autant-Lara’s wartime romances: Eclipse #45

 Le duc d’Aubières (André Luguet) is smitten with a free-spirited girl in Le mariage de Chiffon (1942

-Autant-Lara had served a long apprenticeship through the ’20s and ’30s as a production designer, art director, costume designer on films for Renoir, Marcel L’Herbier, Rene Clair; as a maker of experimental silent shorts and, in the early ’30s, director of French-language versions of Buster Keaton movies in Hollywood.
+Autant-Lara had served a long apprenticeship through the ’20s and ’30s as a production designer, art director and costume designer on films for Renoir, Marcel L’Herbier, Rene Clair; as a maker of experimental silent shorts and, in the early ’30s, director of French-language versions of Buster Keaton movies in Hollywood.
 His first feature assignment back in France was drastically re-cut by the producers and Autant-Lara disowned it.
 It was only after the Germans occupied France that he got another chance and he seized it.

 At first, the Germans banned all French and American movies, but public resentment eventually prompted them to allow French production to resume … under strict censorship, of course, which would root out any signs of resistance.
 (This period is the subject of Bertrand Tavernier’s excellent Laissez-passer [2002].)
 This context explains certain defining characteristics of Autant-Lara’s films, particularly their period settings and what at first might seem frothy and superficial narratives.
 As the set’s title indicates, these films are romances, diversions, distractions from the current grim reality being experienced by their audiences.